argentlabs/argent-gifting-contracts/README.md

 As the fee should be larger than the claiming transaction cost, there might be a small amount of fee token left.
 We will refer to this leftover amount as "dust".

+## Deposits

+Deposits follow the flow described in the first 3 steps above.
+For more details please see the `deposit` function at [Deposit example](./lib/deposit.ts)

+Claiming can be done in two ways:

 ## Claiming

 Claiming can be done in two ways:

-### Through the account

-The recipient just needs to call `claim_internal` from the account to the factory.
-As the account is funded with some extra tokens (ETH or STRK) which will be used for the claiming operation.
+### Internal claim

+The recipient uses the private key to craft a transaction to claim the gift.
+The `fee_amount` will be used to cover the transaction fees, so the recipient only gets the `gift_amount`.
+The recipient doesn’t need to have any funds in their wallet or even a deployed wallet to claim the gift using this method

+Edge cases:

+- Insufficient `fee_amount`: Alternative options are external claiming or cancellation (see below)
+- Dust: `fee+amount” will usually be higher than the actual fee and there will be some amount left in the contract.
+The owner can collect this amount later
-If this transaction fails for any reason, the account won't allow to submit another transaction.
-But the gift can still be claimed using the external method.
+- If the internal claim transaction fails for any reason, the account won't allow to submit another transaction.
+But the gift can be cancelled or be claimed using the external method.

-### Through the factory

-It is also possible for someone else to pay for the claim.
-To do this, the dapp should ask the recipient to provide a valid signature using the private key.
-The SNIP-12 compliant message the user must sign is as follows: `ClaimExternal { receiver }`.
-This ensures that the user acknowledges and approves only a specific recipient.
-This signature should then be used as an argument when calling `claim_external` on the factory.
+For more details about how to trigger it please see the `claimInternal` function at [Claim Internal Example](./lib/claim.ts)

+### External claim

+If for some reason the funds deposited to pay for the claim transaction are not enough.
+Or if someone prefers to subsidize.
+It is also possible for someone else to pay for the claim fees.

+The receiver can use the private key sign a message containing the address receiving the address (and optionally some address that will receive the dust).
+Using this signature, anybody can execute a transaction to perform the claim.
+To do so they should `claim_external` on the escrow account (through the `execute_action` entrypoint)

+For more details please see the `claimExternal` function at [Claim External Example](./lib/claim.ts)

 ## Cancelling Gifts

 Gifts can be canceled by the sender provided that they have not been claimed yet.
-The sender will retrieve both the `gift_amount` and the `fee_amount` he agreed to pay for that gift.
+The sender will retrieve both the `gift_amount` and the `fee_amount` they deposited for that gift.

-If the gift has already been claimed, this allows the sender to redeem the leftover dust remaining.
+For more details please see the `cancelGift` function at [Cancel example](./lib/claim.ts)

-## Factory Operations
+## Operator

-This section outlines all the operations that the factory is allowed to perform.
+This section outlines all the operations that the factory owner is allowed to perform.
-As we use OpenZeppelin's Ownable component, this factory has an owner.

 ### Claim Dust

-The factory has a function allowing it to claim the dust left on an account.
+The operator can claim the dust left in an escrow account.
 This action can only be done after a claim has been performed.
-This can also be used to recover any excess tokens a user may have sent to the account.

-### Pausable
+### Pause deposits

 The owner has the capability to pause all deposits.
 However, it cannot prevent any claims from happening, nor can it prevent any cancellations.

 ### Upgrade

-The factory can be upgraded to a newer version, allowing it to potentially recover from future user mistakes and add more functionalities as needed.
-The upgrade cannot be done immediately and must go through a waiting period of 7 days.
-There is then a window of 7 days to perform the upgrade.
-It is important to note that through an upgrade, the ownership of the factory and its upgradeability can both be revoked.
+The protocol can be upgrade to add new functionality or fix issues but it can only be upgraded after a 7 day timelock.
+This prevents the owner from upgrading it to malicious implementation, as users will have enough time to leave the protocol by either claiming or cancelling their gifts.

+Through an upgrade, the owner can make the protocol non upgradeable in the future

 ## Escrow account address calculation